baharpan/dynboss/README.md

 - [boost](https://github.com/boostorg/boost)
 - [tclap](http://tclap.sourceforge.net/)
 - [DSK](https://github.com/GATB/dsk), version 1.6906.
 The source code for this version is provided in this repository, in `dsk-1.6906`.
+- [DYNAMIC](https://github.com/xxsds/DYNAMIC) and [hopscotch-map](https://github.com/Tessil/hopscotch-map), which are added as submodules   in this repository.

 Boost and tclap may be installed on a Debian-based system with the following commands.
 ```